Class 9 : Detailed Chapter Notes - Democracy in The Contemporary World Class 9 Notes | EduRev

 (ii) People have the freedom to express views, freedom to organize and freedom to protest.

 In Britain, the progress towards democracy started much before the French Revolution.
-But the progress was very slow. through the eighteenth and the nineteenth centuries, series of political events reduced the monarchy and feudal lords. the right to vote was granted to more and more people.
+But the progress was very slow.
+Through the eighteenth and the nineteenth centuries, series of political events reduced the monarchy and feudal lords.
+The right to vote was granted to more and more people.

-(iii) The British colonies North America declared themselves independent in 1776. in the next few years these colonies came together to form the United States of America. they adopted a democratic constitution in 1787.
+The British colonies in North America declared themselves independent in 1776. in the next few years, these colonies came together to form the United States of America.
+They adopted a democratic constitution in 1787.

-(iv) In the nineteenth century struggles for democracy often centered round political equality, freedom and justice.
+In the nineteenth century, struggles for democracy often centered around political equality, freedom and justice.
 One major demand was the right for every adult citizen to vote.
 Many European countries that were becoming more democratic did not initially allow all people to vote.